syncfusion-content/wpf-docs/wpf/Range-Slider/Ticks.md

 ## MinorTickFrequency

-The `MinorTickFrequency` property determines the number of minor ticks on the track between the major ticks.
+The `MinorTickFrequency` property, determines the number of minor ticks on the track between the major ticks.

 {% tabs %}